-- 53. Wood energy markets continued to grow in the UNECE region in 2013.
+- 54. Wood energy markets continued to grow in the UNECE region in 2013.
 Although wood energy consumption in the industrial sector declined slightly, residential and power-sector demand expanded.
-Considerable growth in wood energy consumption is about to occur in Europe and the CIS, driven partly by renewable energy targets in the EU. - 54.
+Considerable growth in wood energy consumption is forecast in Europe and in the CIS, driven partly by renewable energy targets in the EU. - 55.
 The EU is and will continue to be the world's largest market for pelletized wood energy.
 Total wood-pellet imports into the EU27 from Canada, the Russian Federation, the US and the rest of the world reached 4.5 million tonnes in 2012.
-Nevertheless, trade within the EU27 was larger, at about 4.7 million tonnes in 2012 of wood pellets. - 55.
-New growth in demand may occur in Belgium, the Netherlands and the UK.
-New and excess production capacity in Canada, the CIS, southeastern Europe and the US should be able to match the growing demand.
-There are signs of excess capacity in wood-pellet manufacturing in North America and southeastern Europe, although investment in new plants continues to grow.
-New markets in Asia will also increase the consumption of wood energy and could eventually create price pressures in the global wood energy market.

-- 56. The Russian Federation's domestic consumption of different kinds of wood energy for heat production is growing, including the use of sawmill co-products, firewood, wood briquettes and pellets.
+Nevertheless, trade within the EU27 was larger, at about 4.7 million tonnes in 2012 of wood pellets. - 56.
+New and existing capacity in Canada, the CIS, southeastern Europe and the US should be able to match the growing demand.
+There are signs of excess capacity in woodpellet manufacturing in North America and southeastern Europe, although investment in new plants continues to grow.
+New markets in Asia will also increase the consumption of wood fuels and could eventually create price pressures in the global wood energy market. - 57.
+The Russian Federation's domestic consumption of different kinds of wood energy for heat production is growing, including the use of sawmill co-products, firewood, wood briquettes and pellets.
 Russian wood-pellet production is reported to have increased by about 50% and may have reached 1.5 million tonnes in 2012.
 An estimated 96% of production was exported.
-Wood briquette production rose by 20% to approximately 300,000 tonnes, of which approximately 40% was sold domestically in 2012. - 57.
-An increasing trend in foreign investment in wood-pellet manufacturing and combined-heat-and-power plants in the Russian Federation reflects growing confidence in energy markets. - 58.
+Wood briquette production rose by 20% to approximately 300,000 tonnes, of which approximately 40% was sold domestically in 2012. - 58.
+An increasing trend in domestic and foreign investment in wood-pellet manufacturing and combined-heat-and-power plants in the Russian Federation reflects growing confidence in energy markets. - 59.
 Growth of wood energy production in Canada will continue to be linked to exports of wood pellets.
-Projections for the US show growth in wood energy use to 2030, but at a lower rate than previously forecast. - 59.
+Projections for the US show growth in wood energy use to 2030, but at a lower rate than previously forecast. - 60.
 Wood pellet production capacities in North America are estimated at 11.6 million tonnes in spring 2013 and could soon reach 20 million tonnes, based on planned capacities.
-The actual wood-pellet production is estimated at 1.7 million tonnes in Canada and 4.0 million tonnes in the US in 2013. - 60.
+The actual wood-pellet production is estimated at 1.7 million tonnes in Canada and 4.0 million tonnes in the US in 2013. - 61.
 A key issue for the further development of wood-pellet trading appears to be pending requirements for certification of the forests and wood used in pellet production.
 Clear regulations about financial support for renewable energy projects and renewable energy mandates will be a driving force for new investment in wood energy.
-Public policy debate on targets beyond 2020 will also affect developments and spur or limit investments, primarily in power generation projects.
+Public policy debate on targets beyond 2020 will also affect developments and spur or limit investments, primarily in power generation projects. - 62.
+Pellet manufacture is the most positive segment of the wood energy sector, but it is almost entirely dependent on the EU market, however, there are questions as to whether energy users in the EU will continue to absorb the high energy costs that result from subsidizing wood energy.
+Crude oil and natural gas prices on the global markets are dropping and wood energy is becoming less competitive.